microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

     :requires: :ref:`CheckFolderInfo`, :ref:`DeleteFile`, :ref:`EnumerateChildren`

-..  _Invocation URIs:
+..  _Action URLs:

-Invocation URIs
+Action URLs
 ---------------

 The URI values provided in the **urlsrc** attribute in the discovery XML are not in a valid format.
 Simply navigating to